rohreddy01/Lane-Detection-using-Matlab/README.md

+This repository is just a test project to learn github
 # MATLAB Lane Detection Project

 This project implements lane detection on road images and videos using classical computer vision techniques in MATLAB.